Bells & Motley Consort

 Chinese Folklore, Art, Dance, Music, and Instruments

 Traditional Folktale presented in vibrant pageantry style, includes Chinese music on wondrous and authentic musical instruments.
-Options for children include Maskmaking, Ceremonial Gong-playing and Music-making, and Dragon Dance Workshops for further participation in pageantry, arts, and learning!
+Options for pre-show workshops include Maskmaking, Ceremonial Gong-playing and Music-making, and Dragon Dance Workshops for further participation in the play's pageantry, arts, and learning!

 For a truly unusual musical experience, songs are accompanied by a real live HURDY GURDY built by the artist.
 This unforgettable historic stringed instrument doubles as a magic pepper grinder in our telling!
 Look forward to an energetic, meaningful, & interactive tandem storytelling experience underscored with live music, resonant with historic authenticity, and alive with abundant participation.